Jatin-Pat/portfolio/README.md

 # Jatin Patel's GitHub Portfolio 🎓

 Welcome to my GitHub portfolio!
-This repository showcases a selection of my projects across different domains, including Machine Learning, Full Stack Development, and Backend Development.
+This repository serves as a collection of projects I've completed throughout my academic journey and personal initiatives.
+Below, you'll find a summary of key projects, categorized by technology and focus area.

 ---